Configuring Row Level Security (RLS) in Power BI Desktops

 Also considering the segregation of data spread across the location wise filter could use the RLS concept to restrict data to only few users.
 Let’s go into some additional details regarding the steps involved in the sections below.

-How to Manage Roles and Create rules for Row level security in Power BI Desktop?
+Managing Roles and Creating rules for Row level security in Power BI Desktop?

 When we talk about the application of security, we need to set some rules within the Desktop application itself.
 Before publishing any report in Power BI, it is recommended to create and modify these role definitions.
 In order to achieve that, follow the procedure below: